Alcoholism What Is?

 - Less education about addiction and ways to avoid urges to drink.

-- A longer history of cravings and withdrawal symptoms.
+- Longer history of cravings and withdrawal symptoms.

 - More frequent alcohol consumption prior to treatment.